-Meanwhile, in the UK top 20, a very dull song had been holding on to the top spot for some time.
 Give Me Your Word, by Tennessee Ernie Ford, became number 1 on 11 March.
-It was written by bandleader George Wyle and lyricist Irving Taylor.
-It is considered the first country song to top the charts, although it isn’t really.
-All the ingredients of 1950s romantic, overwrought ballads are present and correct.
+Written by bandleader George Wyle and lyricist Irving Taylor, it’s considered the first country song to top the charts, although it isn’t really.
+All the ingredients of 50s romantic, overwrought ballads are present and correct.
 The only thing remotely ‘country’ about it is the drawl of Tennessee Ernie Ford.

-Ford had added ‘Tennessee’ to his name when he became a radio disc jockey during the 1940s, and taken on the character of a wild, crazy hillbilly.
-Soon he was releasing singles, and doing very well.
-The Shotgun Boogie was fast-paced boogie-woogie.
+But soon he was releasing singles, and doing very well out of fast-paced boogie-woogie like The Shotgun Boogie.
 He also recorded slower-paced duets with the likes of jazz singer Kay Starr, who had been number 1 in 1953 with Comes A-Long A-Love.

 Written by: George Wyle & Irving Taylor

 Weeks at number 1: 7 (11 March-29 April) *BEST-SELLING SINGLE OF THE YEAR*